-Anima is a mobile VR project developed for Questionable Quality Ltd..
-The project aims to explore the possibility to use 2D assets in a VR environment.
-In this project, I teamed up with Radu-Adrian Marcu and Tyler Haskins, handled the backend coding and animations.
+Anima is a mobile VR project developed for Questionable Quality Ltd. The project aims to explore the possibility to use 2D assets in a VR environment.
+I teamed up with Radu-Adrian Marcu and Tyler Haskins on this project.
+Took care of the backend coding and animations.

-The project is a just a technical demo, shows that we can use just 2D graphics to build up a 3D scene for VR use by providing a 2 minutes short film with a few user interactions.
+This project is a technical demo, showcasing the potential of using 2D graphics to build the 3D scenes for VR use by making a 2 minutes short VR experience with some user interactions.

-In order to build a scene for VR with 2D graphics only, we chose to make a circular scene which has the player fixed at the centre surrounding by the sprites.
+In order to build a scene for VR with 2D graphics only, we chose to make a circular scene which has the player fixed at the centre surrounded by the sprites.

-To simulate the depth of the forest, we simply duplicated the trees to place them in 3 different levels, and set different order in layer for these sprites.
+To simulate the depth of the forest, we simply duplicated the trees to place them in 3 different levels, and set different orders in layers for these sprites.

 Gaze pointer interactions

-Since Google VR SDK does not come with any simple, open and use method to implement the interactions between player and the game objects by using the gaze pointer, I have developed a pattern to simplify the implementation, and also standardise the behaviour of each interaction.
+Since Google VR SDK does not come with any simple, open and useful method to implement the interactions between the player and the game objects by using the gaze pointer, I have developed a pattern to simplify the implementation, and also standardise the behaviour of each interaction.

-This pattern is splited into 2 parts, the player side and the game object side.
+This pattern is separated into 2 parts, the player side and the game object side.